jhderojasUVa/randomfuckwork/README.md

 You will see in what you can begin with.

+## New work

+You can go to another word by clicking on the "Fuck *****" part.

+You can, also, change from 'dark' to 'light' mode by clicking on the upper right or change from 'local database' to 'wikipedia mode' on the upper left.

 ## Future updates

 This is a hobby application so don't wait until great updates... but I have the idea of: